grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ```

-It seems we solved the problem, by separating the data from the context it is used in and pulling data to a place that has the context, i.e. knows what to do with this data.
+It seems we solved the problemr by separating the data from the context it is used in and pulling data to a place that has the context, i.e. knows what to do with this data.
 Are we happy?
 We may be unless we look at how the other parts look like -- remember that in addition to displaying sessions, we also want to send them and persist them.
 The sending logic looks like this:

 ```csharp
 //part of sending logic